Smoke on the Water

-"Smoke on the Water" is a song by English rock band Deep Purple, first released from the band's sixth studio album Machine Head (1972), which chronicles the 1971 fire at Montreux Casino.
+"Smoke on the Water" is a song by English rock band Deep Purple, released on their 1972 studio album Machine Head.
+The song's lyrics are based on true events, chronicling the 1971 fire at Montreux Casino in Montreux, Switzerland.
+It is considered the band's signature song and its guitar riff is considered to be one of the most iconic in rock history.

-In a 2004 publication by Rolling Stone magazine "Smoke on the Water" was ranked number 434 on its list of the "500 Greatest Songs of All Time", Total Guitar magazine's ranked "Smoke on the Water" number 4 on its "Greatest Guitar Riffs Ever", and in March 2005, Q magazine placed "Smoke on the Water" at number 12 in its list of the 100 greatest guitar tracks.
+In 2004, Rolling Stone magazine placed "Smoke on the Water" number 434 on its list of the "500 Greatest Songs of All Time".
+Total Guitar magazine ranked the song's riff number 4 on its "Greatest Guitar Riffs Ever" list, and in March 2005, Q magazine placed it at number 12 in its list of the 100 greatest guitar tracks.

+In 2017, the song was inducted into the Grammy Hall of Fame.

 Composition

 "Smoke on the Water" is easily identified by its central theme, developed by guitarist Ritchie Blackmore.
 It is a four-note blues scale melody in G minor, harmonised in parallel fourths.
 The riff, played on a Fender Stratocaster electric guitar by Blackmore, is later joined by hi-hat and distorted organ, then the rest of the drums, then electric bass parts before the start of Ian Gillan's vocal.

-Blackmore later claimed that the main riff is an interpretation of inversion of Symphony No. 5 by Ludwig van Beethoven, and that "I owe him a lot of money".
+Blackmore later claimed that the main riff is an interpretation of the inversion of the main theme of Symphony No. 5 by Ludwig van Beethoven, and that "I owe him a lot of money".

 Jon Lord doubles the guitar part on a Hammond C3 organ played through a distorted Marshall amp, creating a tone very similar to that of the guitar.
 Blackmore usually plays the main riff using a finger pluck.